grmkris/eth-global-lfgho-ghommerce/readme.md

-# Ghommerce - Make e-commerce simpler with Web3 and more powerful than traditional payments with GHO
+# Ghommerce: making e-commerce simpler with Web3 and more powerful than traditional payments with GHO
 - https://ethglobal.com/events/lfgho

 ## 📖 Storytime